mavlink/mavlink/README.md

 #### C ####
 To use MAVLink, include the *mavlink.h* header file in your project:

+    #include <mavlink/mavlink.h>

+If headers for multiple dialects and/or versions are installed, your include path might instead look similar to the following:

-    #include <mavlink.h>
+    #include <mavlink/v2.0/common/mavlink.h>

-Do not include the individual message files.
-In some cases you will have to add the main folder to the include search path as well.
-To be safe, we recommend these flags:
+*Do not include the individual message files.* If you generate your own headers, you will have to add their output location to your C compiler's search path.
+For the greatest compatiblity with existing code and examples, we recommend that you specify the top-level output directory AND all generated dialects and versions:

-    $ gcc -I mavlink/include -I mavlink/include/<your message set, e.g. common>
+    $ gcc ... -I generated/include -I generated/include/mavlink/v2.0/common ...

+##### Multiple streams, a.k.a. "channels" #####

-The C MAVLink library utilizes a channels metaphor to allow for simultaneous processing of multiple MAVLink streams in the same program.
+The C MAVLink library utilizes a "channel" metaphor to allow for simultaneous processing of multiple, independent MAVLink streams in the same program.
 It is therefore important to use the correct channel for each operation as all receiving and transmitting functions provided by MAVLink require a channel.
 If only one MAVLink stream exists, channel 0 should be used by using the `MAVLINK_COMM_0` constant.

 ##### Receiving ######
 MAVLink reception is then done using `mavlink_helpers.h:mavlink_parse_char()`.